leocamello/ColorReliefChallenge/README.md

 #### Environment

-As Mapnik is a 32-bit library I created a new environment with Python 2.7 32 bit.
+As [Mapnik](http://mapnik.org/index.html) for Windows is 32-bit I created a new environment with Python 2.7 32 bit.

 ```bash
 $ set CONDA_FORCE_32BIT=1